kammitama5/kammitama5.github.io/_posts/2017-7-28-Friday-July-28th.md

   Their facility is in Palo Alto, so I think I'm going to that next week.
   It's based on [Memory Driven Computing](https://www.youtube.com/watch?v=eSP9euiV4-M)

+- There is a great talk where they also talk about [Distributed Mesh Computing](http://searchcio.techtarget.com/blog/TotalCIO/HPs-distributed-mesh-computing-solution-for-the-IoT)

 - I was learning about it, and it's fascinating.
 Mayyybe a *bit* overhyped, but come on, it's SV, after all :)

 ## Oh yeah..Interviews and stuff